iridl/iridl.github.io/docsrc/admin/git.md

-# Configuring Git
+# Configuring git

-We currently use [bitbucket.org](https://bitbucket.org) as our cloud git repository.
+We currently use [bitbucket.org](https://bitbucket.org) as our git cloud repository.

-The person installing and maintaining the Data Library should have or [create an account](https://id.atlassian.com/signup?application=bitbucket&continue=https%3A%2F%2Fbitbucket.org%2Faccount%2Fsignin%2F%3Fnext%3D%252F%26redirectCount%3D1) with [https://bitbucket.org](https://bitbucket.org).
+The person installing and maintaining the Data Library should already have an account or should [create an account](https://id.atlassian.com/signup?application=bitbucket&continue=https%3A%2F%2Fbitbucket.org%2Faccount%2Fsignin%2F%3Fnext%3D%252F%26redirectCount%3D1) with [https://bitbucket.org](https://bitbucket.org).
+Each person maintaining the Data Library should have their own account and follow these instructions individually.

-Once you have an account inform the [Data Library staff](mailto:help@iri.coplumbia.edu) to grant you access to the repositories.
+Once you have an account, inform the [Data Library staff](mailto:help@iri.columbia.edu) to grant you access to the repositories.

-## Configure DL Account
+## Configure your DL Account

 * Create a new SSH Key on the Data Library Server

       ssh-keygen -t ed25519 -b 4096 -f ~/.ssh/id_bitbucket

-  _This will create an ssh key for use with bitbucket in ~/.ssh/id_bitbucket.
-Set a good passphrase different from your password.
-You will need to use this passphrase every time you need to commit changes to the bitbucket repository, so be sure to save it somewhere._
+  _This will create an ssh key in ~/.ssh/id_bitbucket.
+Set a passphrase for your key that you will use to communicate with bitbucket.
+  It can be the same as your bitbucket or login password._

 * Add the key to your ~/.ssh/config file